Skyler Tse

 *Disclaimer: Details are blurred out for protection purposes.

-In the Collaboration and Permissions experience, users co-authoring posts had no clear visibility into collaborator management or draft ownership.
+In the Collaboration experience, users co-authoring posts had no clear visibility into collaborator management or draft ownership.
 This led to confusion, duplication of work, inconsistent team groupings, and ultimately, abandoned drafts.

 In addition to a default state and selected state for new components, I also have to consider how it visually performs when someone interacts with it.
 And what kind of validation needs to be shown when there is an error, warning, or success.